steveshogren/hugo-blog/content/page/books.md

 </ul>
 </div>
 </div>
-&#8224; Not exactly about the technical subject matter, but useful enough to include.
+&#8224; Not directly related, but highly applicable